tengku-hanis/website/content/talk/2024-10-12-talks-exploring-the-covid-19-research-landscape-in-malaysia-a-bibliometric-case-study/index.en.md

 tags: []
 subtitle: 'Organised by [Malaysia R User Group (MyRUG)](https://www.facebook.com/rusergroupmalaysia)'
 summary: 'This talk was part of Malaysia R confeRence 2024 organised by [Malaysia R User Group (MyRUG)](https://www.facebook.com/rusergroupmalaysia).'
-abstract: "This talk presents a bibliometric analysis of Malaysia's COVID-19-related research, using data from the Web of Science database.
-Bibliometric analysis, which quantitatively evaluates publications through metrics like citation counts, publication volume, and collaboration networks, provides insights into key research trends, influential contributors, and collaborative efforts.
-By employing R and Python for the analysis, this case study demonstrates how bibliometric techniques can uncover valuable patterns and trends within Malaysia's pandemic research landscape."
+abstract: "This talk presented a bibliometric analysis of Malaysia's COVID-19-related research, using data from the Web of Science database.
+The bibliometric analysis, which quantitatively evaluated publications through metrics like citation counts, publication volume, and collaboration networks, provided insights into key research trends, influential contributors, and collaborative efforts.
+By employing R and Python for the analysis, this case study demonstrated how bibliometric techniques could uncover valuable patterns and trends within Malaysia's pandemic research landscape."
 all_day: no
 publishDate: '2024-10-11T19:19:44+08:00'
 authors: []